Where Can I Play Airsoft? Ultimate Guide | RedWolf Airsoft

 There are many steps one takes before you ask 'Where Can I Play Airsoft?'.
-First, you've scoured the RedWolf Airsoft website for days drooling over the vast array of products on offer.
+First, you've scoured the RedWolf Airsoft website for days drooling over the vast array of airsoft guns offered.
 Second, you have managed to narrow it down to just two options.
-The Krytac Kriss Vector AEG is a fantastic option for close quarters due to the length and maneuverability.
-Unfortunately, due to the lack of barrel length, it won't do too well in terms of long range.
+The Krytac Kriss Vector AEG is a fantastic option for close quarters due to its length and maneuverability.
+Unfortunately, due to the lack of barrel length, it won't do too well in terms of long-range.

 The other option is the VFC SIG AIR MCX Virtus.
 It is a little heavier but the weight only adds to the realism and offers you a large variety of aftermarket parts due to the Version 2 gearbox.
 Unfortunately, you see the battery in the handguard and any sense of realism just plummets.